RoChernikov/react-progressive-image/README.md

 - Go to "Network" tab
 - Select 'Fast 3G'
 - Activate 'Disable cache'
-- Reload the page (cmd + R), wait for the images to appear and deactivate 'Disable cashe' back while images are loading (it's necessary for demonstration only)
+- Reload the page (cmd + R), wait for the images to appear and deactivate 'Disable cache' back while images are loading (it's necessary for demonstration only)

 [Open in a browser](https://progressiveimage.vercel.app/)
 <br>